intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 Accessing My Groups
 *********************
 At INC, we use “Groups” to assign a principal investigator or laboratory.
-Here “Groups” can store multiple different projects or “studies”, have specific users and user permissions, and have administrative roles to add / edit / delete data and metadata for everything container within.
+Here “Groups” can store multiple different projects or “studies”, have specific users and user permissions, and have administrative roles to add / edit / delete data and metadata for every container within.
 In Flywheel, you can identify Groups by the “tag” associated with any of your projects.
 As an Admin, you can also make changes to user permissions and projects within your “Group”.
-For more information on this topic, please refer to our tutorial on ":ref:`User Permissions`".
+For more information on this topic, please refer to our documentation on ":ref:`User Permissions`".

 Accessing My Projects
 *********************